endo9000/OllaMoMa/README.md

 To use a different port, just update the "dev" script in the package.json file.
 For example, change it to "dev": "vite --port 5000" to use port 5000 instead of the default port 4000.

+To change the base-URL to match the Ollama endpoint, click on the settings icon and enter your new base-URL.
+Then hit the apply button and wait for the page to reload.
+This setting will be stored persistently on your browsers local storage.

 **Contributing:**

 Contributions are welcome!
 Please follow the guidelines in the `CONTRIBUTING.md` file.